 of 0

-only imports the first frame and all keyframes of your video into Index.Import while importing videos
+only imports the first frame and all keyframes of your video into Index.Import while registering images

-This JSON file imports embeddings while importing your data into Index from a cloud integration.
+This JSON file imports embeddings while registering your data with Index from a cloud integration.

 config